avengers-p11/Documentation/Application CI Design/Java CI Checks/Code Compilation /README.md

 | **Quick to Learn**        | Yes       | No         | No      |
 | **Works with Other Tools**| Yes       | Yes        | No      |

-# Maven Java Compiler Tool
+# Code Compilation using Maven

 ![image](https://github.com/user-attachments/assets/618806e9-7239-4f38-9b48-055a1544c574)